sp0n-7/limedrv/README.md

 ```bash
 ./limefm -antenna LNAL -centerFrequency 106300000 -channel 0 -gain 0.5 -outputRate 48000 | ffplay -f f32le -ar 48k -ac 1 -
 ```

+There is also a FFT Generator in `fftaverage` folder.
+The parameters need to be set in the code, but it does generate a nice JPEG with the FFT.